Eschatologue/CM_wiki/docs/spells/cantrip.md

 ---

 ### Acid Splash

-*Conjuration cantrip*
+*Evocation cantrip*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet
 **Components:** V, S
 **Duration:** Instantaneous

-You hurl a bubble of acid.
-Choose one creature you can see within range, or choose two creatures you can see within range that are within 5 feet of each other.
-A target must succeed on a Dexterity :d20-save: **Saving Throw** or take 1d6 acid damage.
+You create an acidic bubble and hurl it at a point within range, where it explodes in a 5-foot-radius sphere.
+Each creature in that sphere must succeed on a Dexterity **Saving Throw** or take 1d6 acid damage.

-This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+***Cantrip Upgrade.*** This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

+**Class:** Sorcerer, Wizard.

 ### Blade Ward

 *Abjuration cantrip*

 **Casting Time:** :rsc-action: **Action**